Tomato6966/erela.js-bandcamp-search/README.md

 - author
 - uri

-To get the duration you have to do track = track.fetchTrack()
+To get the duration you have to resolve it!

-you always have
+OR you have to increase the option#fetchData
-track.rawData once it's fetched

-with the fetchData option, you can define how many tracks are fetched on default!